HydrolienF/MinecraftSSH/README.md

 The aims of this plugin is to provide as much file edition command as possible.
 If some commands are missing feel free to open a request issue or to send a pull request (both is better).

+All commands have tab completion with existing files and directories when it's uefull.

 Support **Paper** forks including **Folia**.

 ## Use

 Download last release .jar file and place it in your server directory `plugins/`.
+If your Java version is under 21, update it to 21 or newer.

+Write `/ssh ...` ingame

 ## Build